HPV vaccine: Help your kids prevent cancer

-But some parents are hesitant to have their children get the vaccine because they associate the HPV vaccine with sexual activity or scared of potential side effects.
+But some parents are hesitant to get their children vaccinated because they associate the HPV vaccine with sexual activity or are scared of potential side effects.

 “Getting them the HPV vaccine doesn’t mean you’re encouraging your child to become sexually promiscuous or even sexually active,” says Lois Ramondetta, M.D., professor in Gynecologic Oncology and Reproductive Medicine at MD Anderson.
 “Getting the HPV vaccine is a no-brainer.”

 Leave sex out of the conversation if you’re not comfortable talking about it.

 “A conversation about the vaccine doesn’t have to be a conversation about sex,” Ramondetta says.

 HPV is a sexually transmitted infection.
 It is so common that almost 80% of men and women get the disease at some point.
 It can be spread through vaginal or oral sex as well as intimate skin-to-skin contact and kissing.
 Although most cases of HPV clear up on their own, some can stay in the system and cause genital warts or cancer.

 When discussing the HPV vaccine with your children, it’s important to stress that the vaccine is being used for cancer prevention over the course of their lifetime.

 “Tell your kids that the shot will keep them from getting an HPV infection and is expected to help protect them from up to six types of cancer,” she says.

 The HPV vaccine should be treated just like any other vaccine.